 In order to find out what funding may be available for you to help with your education, it is necessary to fill out the Free Application for Federal Student Aid (FAFSA).

 To receive funds from any federal aid program (except the Federal Pell Grant), recipients must be enrolled in a minimum of six hours each semester.
 Students who are Pell eligible may receive Pell funds when enrolled in fewer than six hours.
 All federal aid programs require that recipients be candidates for degrees offered by the college.
 Awards are based on the assumption that the recipient will be enrolled as a full-time student.
 Students cannot receive federal aid at two separate schools during the same term.

 As a Mars Hill University student, you may be eligible to receive federal grants and scholarships including, but not limited to:

 The Bonner Scholars Program provides students who are interested in community service with the financial support needed to attend college and continue to be involved in the community.
 The Bonner Scholarship is available to students who have a passion for community work and social justice.
 In addition to service experience, most students must demonstrate financial need as evidenced by the Free Application for Federal Student Aid (FAFSA) to be selected for the program.
 Bonner Scholars participate in service, leadership development and meetings/trainings for approximately 10 hours a week.

 The NC Baptist Foundation is committed to offering financial assistance for students from cooperating North Carolina Baptist churches who attend one of our affiliated Baptist universities and colleges.
 Scholarship information is available here.
-IMPORTANT DEADLINE of FEBRUARY 15, 2018 for submission of application.
-Minimum scholarship awards of $500 and Maximum of $2500 are available to students who:
+Minimum scholarship awards of $500 and Maximum of $2500 are available to a student who:

 Organizations of all types—from civic groups to churches, private businesses, and even some individuals—sponsor college scholarships.